 They focus too much on external measures of sustainability rather than on evocative internal indicators.
 As a matter of fact, top officials may only see sustainability through company’s annual external reports and success stories.
 Failures seem erroneous in their vocabularies since they never reach their offices.
 Any botches in the company are dealt with by lower level managers.

-Of course, all companies view themselves as being transparent, but the primary challenge lies in centreing on the concerns that matter to them rather than being exclusively riveted on what other companies are reporting.
-To overcome this problem, prosperous companies have developed valuable tools that can be reviewed by every employee to gain a sense of what is going on in the organisation.
+Of course, all companies view themselves as being transparent, but the primary challenge lies in centering on the concerns that matter to them rather than being exclusively riveted on what other companies are reporting.
+To overcome this problem, prosperous companies have developed valuable tools that can be reviewed by every employee to gain a sense of what is going on in the organization.

 Your work is to discover your world, and then with all your heart, give yourself to it.

 Transparency and accountability can be conjointly fortifying.
 Together, they enable employees to have a say about issues that matter to them, have an opportunity to influence decision making and hold their leaders accountable.

 Lack of transparency and accountability in many organizations presents a significant hazard to the adeptness of capital markets, financial stability, and long-term sustainability.
 If companies desire to build a sustainable environment, they must be ready to take responsibility for alterations that will be necessary to manage resources more efficiently.